jaejun-yoo/TDDIP/README.md

 To the best of our knowledge, this is the first unsupervised deep-learning-based method that can reconstruct the continuous variation of dynamic MRI sequences with high spatial resolution.

 ## Updates
-* 20 May 2021: Paper accepted at IEEE TMI 2021.
+* 20 May 2021: Paper accepted at IEEE TMI.
-* September 2020: Paper submitted to IEEE TMI.
+* September 2019: Paper submitted to IEEE TMI.

 ## Getting Started